bozsahin/thebench/README.md

    For example, <code>brew</code> is MacOS package manager. <code>apt</code> is for Ubuntu and its derivatives. <code>dnf</code> is for many others, etc.

    AUTO-INSTALL of SBCL DEPENDENCY: If you are willing and able to 'sudo' in your machine, run TheBench installer  with INSTALL option in UPPERCASE.
-   (The installer deteects many of the package managers, like <code>apt, dnf, yum, yay, pamac, zypper</code>.
+   (The installer detects many of the package managers, like <code>apt, dnf, yum, yay, pamac, zypper</code>.
 These are built-in in linuxes.
     HOWEVER, if you are in a MACOS, you will have to first install BREW yourself.
    <a href="https://brew.sh/">Here</a> is its web site for download and install.)